 Removing Contingencies

 In California, there is a process of “active contingency removal.”
 This means buyers must remove them in writing.
 In other words, a contingency is not automatically removed.
 This applies even if the time frame for their removal passes.
 The buyer has to provide one, or more, signed Contingency Removal forms.
 Each one removing, or more, of the contract contingencies.
-Once the buyer has removed all of them in writing, they can no longer receive a refund of their deposit.
+Once the buyer has removed all of them in writing, they may no longer receive a refund of their deposit.
 This applies even if they cancel the contract, or do not go through with the purchase for any reason.
 If the buyer cancels after each contingency has been removed, the seller is entitled to retain the earnest money deposit as “liquidated damages.”
 This is provided both parties have initialed this section in the agreement.

 Notice to Perform